Antenatal and maternity care appointments

 Between 20 to 22 weeks

-You may be offered a fetal anomaly or anatomy scan at the hospital between 20-22 weeks of pregnancy.
+You will be offered a fetal anatomy scan (anomaly scan) at the hospital.

-If an anomaly is detected, a referral will be made to an obstetrician who specialises in fetal anomalies.
+If an anomaly is detected, you will be referred to an obstetrician who specialises in fetal anomalies.

 From 28 weeks on

-Your hospital appointments from 28 weeks onward will continue the same checks including:
+Your hospital appointments from 28 weeks onward will continue to check:

-The height of your womb (uterus) might be measured and your baby’s heart rate might be checked.
+The height of your womb (uterus) might be measured and your baby’s heart rate will be checked.
+You may also be asked about your baby's movements.

-It may not be necessary to be scanned after your anomaly scan at 20 weeks, unless you are advised that you need one.
+It may not be necessary to have another scan after your anomaly scan at 20 weeks.

 Your midwife or obstetrician will also talk to you about: